 An introvert suffering from severe social anxiety, he initially pursued an academic career.
 Although spending long hours in library basements was certainly exhilarating, Dan discovered that it was not the life he wanted.
 What he really wanted was to make people laugh (and to avoid manual labor).
 Thus he became a stand-up comedian.

 Since then, Dan has performed all over the country, appearing in numerous festivals, and headlining clubs and other venues in the Mid-Atlantic Region.
-Dan blends offbeat absurdist humor with a personal exploration of his anxiety, occasionally sharing stories about awkward interactions with friends, strangers, and even pigeons (obviously).
+Dan blends offbeat absurdist humor with personal stories.
+He seamlessly combines eccentric one-liners and stories about awkward interactions with friends, strangers, and even pigeons.
 People frequently describe his material as smart, fun, and weirdly relatable, and he tends to be a crowd favorite.
 He currently hosts a podcast about joke writing called Dan Has Jokes.
 He also writes and stars in his own web series, a late night talk show parody called Heavily Edited.